20th

 Harry Carey, Jr., a frequent co-star on Boone’s popular television

-western series, plays his son, here.
+western series, plays one of his sons here.
 Boone’s show, on more than one

 occasion, also featured two other characters from this film, Jay